enechange/EnergyDataSimulationChallenge/README.md

 Need to include House column and EnergyProduction column for each line.
 Any csv file that we can find which columns means House and EnergyProduction is also acceptable.
 2. **mae.txt**
 Need to include just MAE value.
+Minimizie it.
 3. **another files**
 Files you use, edit, or write like R source code, batch Python file, excel file, etc.
 These files will be good materials for us to understand your thoughts.